ChrisCodeSmith/SpeedTest_HashingAlgos/README.md

 # Fast simple explanation of the GUI:
 ## Buttons:
 ### Create Files:
+- It deletes all files in the temp folder everytime the button is pressed first and before creating new ones
 - It creates the amount of files with the size you select in a temp folder
 - It fills the files with random byte data
-- It deletes all files in the temp folder everytime the button is pressed

 ### Run:
 - It creates copies of the files we previously created with 'Create Files'